johnsilver94/pizzaconstructor/README.md

 Combination of Gray and white is the base of all application design, golden is used as a button color for succes buttons(Add to basket,Order,Save changes etc),r ed is used as a attention color(color for  food allergens).Gray and white combination are soothingly for user and golden is a succes color who push user to act, in our case to order a pizza or other food.

 ### Navigation and Organization
 For fastest and confortable navigation is used a navbar with all important pages shortcuts.
+Navbar can have multiple states for register user, unregister user, group order user

 This site is organized on following pages:
 * Home